 Sage 200 Report Designer has a number of functions that you can choose from.
-These can range from changing the layout of a report to match your company requirements, to adding the company logo to a layout, or adding additional sage fields in the report to get the most out of the reporting.
-However these are just some of the the basic functions of Sage 200 report designer.
+These can range from changing the layout of a report to match your company requirements to adding the company logo to a layout or adding additional sage fields in the report to get the most out of the reporting.
+However, these are just some of the basic functions of Sage 200 report designer.

-This blog is going to outline some advanced functions in Sage report designer that can affect the appearance of your layout and hopefully make you job easier.
+This blog is going to outline some advanced functions in Sage report designer that can affect the appearance of your layout and hopefully make your job easier.